 First, she is a girl and BJJ teaches you to fight from your back.
 I hope I don’t need to explain why that might be helpful.
 Unlike a lot of other disciplines, BJJ considers being on your back with an opponent on top of you a pretty normal position to be in.
 There are several submission holds that can be applied from that position, as well as numerous tricks to get out of it using mechanics.

 BJJ gets you used to being in a physical contest of domination with another person.
 It takes all the fear out of the basic act of trying to move in a way where you can hurt them but they can’t hurt you.
 Constant practice at that not only helps avoid panic in a future altercation, it gives you a wonderful sense of what your body can do.
 You feel at home with your capabilities instead of blindly relying on them when it comes times to start swinging.

-Girls especially don’t get to feel that sort of physical confidence.
-Society is still in the stage where we treat a lot of them as fragile dolls unable to handle the brutality of the world.
+Society is still in the stage where we treat a lot of women as fragile dolls unable to handle the brutality of the world.
 As such, they don’t get to test themselves physically the way boys do.
-Putting girls on the ground in a controlled environment makes their bodies completely theirs in a number of ways, in addition to giving them the tools needed to defend themselves.
+Putting women on the ground in a controlled environment makes their bodies completely theirs in a number of ways, in addition to giving them the tools needed to defend themselves.

 On how BJJ works against bigger, stronger opponents...

 Last, BJJ is what you use against an out-sized opponent... watch my absolute favorite match of all time, Royce Gracie versus Akebono in 2004.
 It’s a man weighing only 180 pounds taking on a champion sumo wrestler more than twice his size, and Akebono gets his ass absolutely handed to him.
 Akebono’s weight, his reach, his strength, none of it means anything except to make the big man tired and easy prey for Gracie’s shoulder lock.